ikondrasovas/ikondrasovas.github.io/_posts/2020-08-17-Quality-Character.md

+---
+layout: post
-# About Automated Testing and Ketchup Bottles
+title: About Automated Testing and Ketchup Bottles
+published: true
+---

 ![Sometimes a Ketchup bottle can bring some insights to your life.](../images/HeinzKetchup.jpg)